City Guides, Japan, Kanto

 Carving of an elephant at Toshogu Shrine

 While you are walking around the temples and shrines, keep an eye out for omamori (good luck charms) too!
-They usually are 100-300 yen.
-You can’t choose which charm you get (unless you pay more to buy specific ones), but whichever charm you end up getting brings you different types of luck and you can keep it inside your wallet.
+They usually are 100-300 yen for the small ones, and 500 to 1,000 for the bigger ones.
+For the small ones, you can’t choose which charm you get (unless you pay more to buy specific ones), but whichever charm you end up with, it will bring you different types of luck and you can keep it inside your wallet.

 Nikko National Park